RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 We recommend that, if you want remote users to access Enterprise Server functionality through the firewall, you use fixed port values so that you can control access via these.

+## Enterprise Server security

+In this release, the Enterprise Server security features are enabled by default.
+Tutorials that use enterprise server regions, however, assume that Enterprise Server security is not configured.
+To perform this tutorial without modification, you must disable the default configured Enterprise Server security.
+See *To Disable the Default Enterprise Server Security Configuration* for more information.

+### Disable the default Enterprise Server security configuration

+> **Important**: Micro Focus does not recommend disabling Enterprise Server security permanently.
+If you disable the default Enterprise Server security to facilitate running tutorials then this should be performed on a network isolated machine.
+Re-enable security as soon as possible after completing the tutorial.
+See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.

+1. In an Enterprise Developer command prompt, run the command `DisableESDefaultSecurity.sh`.
+You will see a series of messages as the script disables default security.
+2. Restart MFDS and ESCWA to pick up the configuration changes.
+You will now be able to use ESCWA without having to log in.
+3. Restart any running enterprise server regions to have them pick up the configuration changes.
+Regions will no longer require credentials for starting/stopping and other actions.

 ## Starting the Eclipse Integrated Development Environment (IDE)

 [Back to Top](#overview)